Car Leasing Explained

 VAT reclaim for businesses

-Mileage Allowance – Choosing the Right Limit
+Mileage Allowance – Choosing The Right Limit

 Every lease agreement comes with a pre-agreed mileage allowance, which determines how far you can drive without incurring extra charges.
 Mileage limits typically range from 5,000 to 30,000 miles per year, and exceeding them can result in excess mileage fees that vary depending on the leasing provider.